-The school district provides a comprehensive learning environment for developing and practicing lifelong wellness behaviors.
-The entire school environment, not just the classroom, shall be aligned with healthy school district goals to positively influence a student’s understanding, beliefs and habits as they relate to good nutrition and regular physical activity.
+The Ankeny Community School District believes students need a positive, safe, and health-promoting environment at every level, in every setting, to achieve personal, academic, developmental, and social success.
+The District provides a comprehensive learning environment for developing and practicing lifelong wellness behaviors and sets goals to influence a student’s understanding, beliefs and habits as they relate to good nutrition and regular physical activity.

-The school district will make every effort to promote the availability of meals to all students; and/or use nontraditional methods for serving meals, such as “grab-and-go” or classroom breakfast.
+The District will make every reasonable effort to promote the availability of meals to all students.

 Richard B. Russell National School Lunch Act, 42 U.S.C.
 1751 et seq.
 (2007)